robertberry-zz/london-universities-jobs/README.markdown

 # London University Jobs

-Set of scrapers for pulling jobs from London-based university job sites.
+Set of scrapers for extracting job details from University job sites in London.

+A tool I wrote to help my flat mate keep track of academic related job opportunities in London.

 ## Scrapers